Posted On: 02/22/21 10:34 AM

-With the regular season nearing its end in a couple of weeks, here is a look at the latest update and expansion of the class of 2021 rankings in the state of North Dakota:
+With the regular season nearing its end this week, here is a look at the latest update and expansion of the class of 2022 rankings in the state of North Dakota:

 A Look at the Top 10